-Introduction: This systematic review analyses the antimicrobial effectiveness of calcium hypochlorite (Ca(OCl)2) with other disinfection strategies used in endodontics.
+Purpose: This systematic review analyzes the antimicrobial effectiveness of calcium hypochlorite (Ca(OCl)2) compared to other disinfection strategies used in endodontics.

-Methods: Invitro studies on human teeth were included and studies conducted invivo, in animals, review articles, in bovine teeth, artificial or immature teeth were excluded.
-A search on PubMed, SCOPUS, Trip, ScienceDirect, Wiley online library until June 2021 published in English language and additional manual searching using references from eligible studies performed.
-Articles were transferred to reference management software from which title and abstracts screening done.
-Full text retrieval of selected articles and data extraction done using Microsoft excel.
-Risk of bias assessment performed using methods adapted from previous systematic reviews on invitro studies.
+Methods: In vitro studies on human teeth were included, whereas in vivo studies on animals, bovine teeth, and artificial or immature teeth and review articles were excluded.
+A search on PubMed, Scopus, Trip, ScienceDirect, and Wiley Online Library until June 2021 for research published in English language was conducted, and additional manual searching using references from eligible studies was also performed.
+Articles were then transferred to a reference management software, from which titles and abstracts were screened.
+Selected articles were then retrieved in full text, and data extraction was done using Microsoft Excel.
+Risk of bias assessment was performed using the methods adapted from previous systematic reviews on in vitro studies.

-Results: 11 articles were included in the study and demonstrated a high to moderate overall quality.10 studies showed moderate risk of bias whereas 1 study has a low risk of bias.
-Based on the available evidence, Ca(OCl)2 demonstrated good antimicrobial efficacy which is comparable to the efficiency of sodium hypochlorite as irrigant
+Results: In total, 11 articles were included in this study, wherein a high to moderate overall quality was observed.
+Ten studies showed moderate risk of bias, whereas only one study exhibited a low risk of bias.
+Based on the available evidence, Ca(OCl)2 demonstrated good antimicrobial efficacy, which is comparable to that of sodium hypochlorite as an irrigant.

-Conclusion: Ca(OCl)2 has potential to be used as an irrigant in endodontics and its potency depends on its concentration, duration of action which needs further analysis.
+Conclusion: Ca(OCl)2 can be a potential irrigant in endodontics, and its potency depends on its concentration and duration of action, which needs further analysis.